OctopusDeploy/blog/blog/2019-12/build-a-real-world-docker-cicd-pipeline/index.md

 Congratulations!
 We just finished the CI portion of this article.
 The only thing left to do is to add a trigger so that when someone commits to source control, a build will automatically execute.

-## Configuring docker continuous delivery with Octopus Deploy
+## Configuring Docker continuous delivery with Octopus Deploy
 For the CD portion of this article, we’ll use Octopus Deploy.
 Within Octopus, we’ll do the following:
 - Add Docker Hub as an external feed.
 - Create a new project.